Petersburg, Virginia: 21st century

-On August 22, 2022, the City of Petersburg and The Commonwealth of Virginia partners up to form "Partnership for Petersburg", which addresses to improve education, public safety, health, and transportation issues.
-Current governor of Virginia, Glenn Youngkin, with current mayor of Petersburg, Sam Parham, local businesses, law enforcement both local and state level, education partners of local schools and surrounding university and college.
-Within the partnership there will be 42 initiatives, 61 organizations participating.
+On August 22, 2022, the City of Petersburg and The Commonwealth of Virginia cooperated to form "Partnership for Petersburg", aiming to fix education, public safety, health, and transportation problems.
+With the support of Virginia Governor Glenn Youngkin and Petersburg Mayor Sam Parham, the initiative includes 42 sub-initiatives involving 61 organizations, including local businesses, state and local law enforcement, local schools, universities, and colleges.

 Geography

 Petersburg is located at (37.21295, -77.400417).

 According to the United States Census Bureau, the city has a total area of 23.2 sqmi, of which 22.9 sqmi of land and 0.2 sqmi (1.1%) is water.

 Petersburg is located on the Appomattox River at the fall line, which marks the area where the Piedmont region (continental bedrock) and the Atlantic coastal plain (unconsolidated sediments) meet.
 The fall line is typically prominent where a river crosses its rocky boundary, as there are rapids or waterfalls.
 River boats could not travel any farther inland, making the location the head of navigation.
 The need of a port and abundant supply of waterpower causes settlements to develop where a river crosses the fall line.

 Located along the Eastern Seaboard, approximately halfway between New York and Georgia, Petersburg is 21 mi south of Virginia's state capital, Richmond, and is at the juncture of Interstates 95 and 85.
 The city is one of 13 jurisdictions that comprise the Richmond-Petersburg Metropolitan Statistical Area (MSA).

 The U.S. Bureau of Economic Analysis combines the city of Petersburg with the cities of Colonial Heights and Hopewell, and neighboring Dinwiddie and Prince George counties for statistical purposes.
 Petersburg is also a part of the Tri-Cities regional economy known as the "Appomattox Basin", which includes a portion of southeastern Chesterfield County.

 Petersburg is located 21.69 miles south of Richmond, Virginia, 38.24 miles north of Emporia, Virginia, 66.83 miles northwest of Norfolk, Virginia, 91.68 miles north of Rocky Mount, North Carolina, and 118.99 miles northeast of Durham, North Carolina.